Back to Colorado

 Prohibit Three-Dimensional Printing Firearms & Components

-The bill defines 3-dimensional printing to mean additive and subtractive manufacturing.
-The bill prohibits each of the following: Knowingly manufacturing or producing a firearm, unfinished frame or re
+The act defines 3-dimensional printing to mean additive and subtractive manufacturing.
+The act prohibits knowingly manufacturing or producing a potentially functioning firearm, unfinished frame or rec

 Crime Education Elections Firearms Technology